10 brilliant first date questions

-Questions like this are good because they have universal appeal – everyone has books and films that have influenced them and you will have your own experience to share.
-Talking about personal tastes reveals things about personal beliefs but they are easier to talk about in general terms.
+Questions like this are good because they have universal appeal; everyone has books and films that have influenced them and you will have your own to share.
+Talking about these favourites can reveal a lot about someone’s personality while simultaneously making for easy conversation.

 3. If you could have any job in the world what would it be?

-This is a great question because it allows the focus of the conversation to be on your dreams and aspirations, which makes people feel good.
-You will get a chance to see what your date’s drive and motivation for work is – money, status or service – and this will tell you a lot about them as a person and whether your values might be compatible.
+This first date question allows the focus of conversation to be on dreams and aspirations, which makes most people feel good.
+You will get a chance to see what your date’s drive and motivation for work is – money, status or service – and this will tell you a lot about them and whether your values might be compatible.

 4. Where do you feel most relaxed?

 Knowing how someone relaxes will go a long way towards revealing what other interests they might have that aren’t listed on their profile and whether they are a high or low energy person.